 April is National Poetry Month.
 Looking for poetry?

-Come see our display and discover some of our best poetry books.
+Come see our display and discover some of our best new poetry books.

 The Connecticut State Library has put together links to online databases and

 Here is a link to our poetry books in our online catalog, sorted by publication

 "To celebrate National Poetry Month, the NYC Department of Cultural Affairs (@NYCulture) is hosting the sixth annual #PoetweetNYC Twitter poetry contest from April 6 to April 13, 2015".
 140-character poets submit your 140-character poems!

 Found poems are “poems that are composed from words and phrases found in another text.
 A New York Times found poem, then, uses words and phrases taken from one or more Times articles, past or present — and since the paper has been publishing since 1851, choosing which Times article(s) to use is often the hardest part".